 If a Portworx process runs into an issue on a node, it will automatically collect diagnostics.
 If the Pure1 telemetry is enabled, it will be automatically uploaded to Pure1.

 Operator based install

-To enable the metrics collector and telemetry integration with Pure1, add the following section in your StorageCluster spec:
+To disable the metrics collector and telemetry integration, add the following section in your StorageCluster spec: